leukemia-kispi/operetta-compose/README.md

 4. Build a wheel file in the `dist` folder of the package with `python -m build`
 5. Collect the tasks on a Fractal server

+## Updating docs

+1. Update the documentation under `/docs`
+2. Update the function API with `quartodoc build`
+3. Preview the documentation with `quarto preview`

 ---

 [Fractal](https://fractal-analytics-platform.github.io/fractal-tasks-core/) is developed by the [UZH BioVisionCenter](https://www.biovisioncenter.uzh.ch/de.html) under the lead of [@jluethi](https://github.com/jluethi) under contract with [eXact lab S.r.l.](https://www.exact-lab.it).